Nadine Barrett, PhD, Begins Term as President of Association of Community Cancer Centers

 Nadine J. Barrett, PhD, MA, MPH

-Nadine J. Barrett, PhD, MA, MPH, professor of Social Sciences and Health Policy and senior associate dean for Community Engagement and Equity in Research, has started her term as president of the Association of Cancer Care Centers (ACCC).
+Nadine J. Barrett, PhD, MA, MPH, professor of Social Sciences and Health Policy and Senior Associate Dean, Community Engagement and Research Access, has started her term as president of the Association of Cancer Care Centers (ACCC).

 The ACCC is a powerful community of more than 34,000 multidisciplinary practitioners and 1,700 cancer programs and practices nationwide.
 Founded in 1974, ACCC brings together healthcare professionals across all disciplines in oncology to promote quality cancer care.
 It is estimated that 65 percent of the nation's cancer patients are treated by a member of ACCC.